Donations and Funding:

 The George F. Jowett Scholarship Fund

 Following the death of George F. Jowett’s daughter, Phyllis Jowett, we received word that she had left a $15,000 bequest in her will to create a scholarship in her father’s name.
-(Click here to read an article in Iron Game History concerning this gift.)
-Jowett is one of the founding fathers of North American weightlifting and one of the most prolific physical culture authors of the early twentieth century.
+(Click here to read an article in Iron Game History concerning this gift.) (requires PDF reader) Jowett is one of the founding fathers of North American weightlifting and one of the most prolific physical culture authors of the early twentieth century.
 The Jowett scholarship is used to support a student studying some aspect of fitness in the Department of Kinesiology and Health Education here at The University of Texas at Austin.